Engee documentation

 No

-# Operating frequency vector (Hz) — operating frequency range of the antenna or acoustic element
+# Operating frequency vector (Hz) — the range of operating frequencies of the antenna or acoustic element

 Vector / matrix of real numbers